casperholders/casperdata/README.md

 If the file is not present the software will try to use the environnement variables to connect to the database with the default env key : `DATABASE_URL`.

 When you launch the software it will run all migrations automatically.

+If you want to speed up the process you can find daily backups here : [mainnet](https://backup.casperholders.io/) / [testnet](https://backup.testnet.casperholders.io/)

 **The same behavior is used within the generated binary.**